affiliate disclosure

 5. Scalability

-You can always switch hosts or migrate the existing blog to another, but choosing a web host provider offering scalable packages is a good idea.
+You can always switch hosts or migrate your existing blog to another, but choosing a web host provider that offers scalable packages is a good idea.

 When starting out, you’re probably on a shared server, but as your blog grows and traffic increases, you may require quality services like a cloud or managed WordPress hosting.